How to Make Your Own Vitamin D Sun Tanning Lamp

 The Protective Screen

-The one possible downside to this setup is that it doesn’t come with a protective grate, which is nice to have because fluorescent UVB bulbs utilize mercury.
+This setup’s possible downside is that it doesn’t have a protective grate, which is nice because fluorescent UVB bulbs utilize mercury.
 You don’t want to break these bulbs.

 If you live alone and aren’t worried about anyone breaking it, you can always skip this part.